Hendrix-CS/csci235/index.md

   * A battery case
   * A plexiglas chassis
 * One breadboard
-* One motor control chip
+* One motor driver chip
 * One Arduino board

 This equipment should be returned to the instructor at the end of the semester.
 Students will